HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

 {{ figure_markup(
   image="median-cms-size-of-html.png",
-  caption="Median CMS size of HTML.", description="Bar chart comparing the median amount of HTML bytes loaded for five major platforms on desktop and mobile.
-Wix loads the most HTML by a significant margin, with a median of 160 KB on mobile and 155 KB on desktop, more than doubling the footprint of Shopify (78 KB on mobile).
-Conversely, Joomla and Squarespace maintain the most efficient HTML sizes, loading only 18 KB and 26 KB on mobile respectively, while across almost all platforms, mobile HTML sizes remain slightly smaller than their desktop counterparts.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1793928495&format=interactive", sheets_gid="1256129490", sql_file="TODO.sql"
+  caption="Median CMS size of HTML.", description="Bar  chart showing the median amount of HTML bytes loaded across five major Content Management Systems for both desktop and mobile platforms.
+Wix stands out as having the largest HTML footprint by a significant margin, with a median load of 163 KB for desktop and 162 KB for mobile.
+In contrast, Joomla and Squarespace maintain the smallest median sizes, with Joomla loading only 22 KB on desktop and 20 KB on mobile.
+Across all systems shown, the median size of HTML remains relatively consistent between device types, though desktop loads are slightly heavier in every instance.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1793928495&format=interactive", sheets_gid="1256129490", sql_file="resource_weights.sql"
   )
 }}

 {{ figure_markup(
   image="median-cms-size-of-css.png",
-  caption="Median CMS size of CSS.", description="Bar chart comparing the median amount of CSS bytes loaded for five major platforms on both desktop and mobile devices.
-Squarespace loads the most CSS by far, with a median of 164 KB for both desktop and mobile, while WordPress follows with approximately 120 KB.
-In a striking contrast, Wix maintains a remarkably small CSS footprint of just 1 KB, significantly outperforming competitors like Shopify (75 KB) and Joomla (91 KB) in this specific efficiency metric.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1384155263&format=interactive", sheets_gid="1256129490", sql_file="TODO.sql"
+  caption="Median CMS size of CSS.", description="Bar chart, showing the median bytes of CSS loaded across five Content Management Systems for desktop and mobile devices.
+Squarespace and WordPress load the most CSS, with Squarespace reaching a median of 165 KB on mobile and WordPress following at 119 KB.
+In stark contrast, Wix appears to load almost no external CSS files, showing a median value of only 1 KB for both device types.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1384155263&format=interactive", sheets_gid="1256129490", sql_file="resource_weights.sql"
   )
 }}